University of Florida essay prompts

 Space

 Each of the University of Florida supplemental essays has a maximum word limit.
 In each essay, make sure to stick to the word limit and use your space wisely.
 For example, if you find yourself quoting someone famous or writing about a friends’ experiences, ask yourself how it relates back to you.
-In fact, the more “you” that you include in your UF admissions essay, the better!
+Remember, the more “you” that you include in your UF admissions essay, the better!

 Clarity